sylefeb/Silice/projects/terrain/README.md

 - [`terrain_renderer.ice`](terrain_renderer.ice) is the hardware renderer.
 - [`firmware.c`](firmware.c) is the RISC-V firmware code.

+Each file is commented, but I recommend reading through this first.

-For more details on the Risc-V implementation see the [fire-v project](../fire-v/) (but here it is only used for copying data around).
+For more details on the Risc-V implementation see the [fire-v project](../fire-v/README.md) (but here it is only used for copying data around).

 ## Revisiting the Voxel Space algorithm in hardware